Kingxukai/linux/Documentation/mm/split_page_table_lock.rst

 	lock (not taken), or returns NULL if no PTE table;
  - pte_offset_map_rw_nolock()
-	maps PTE, returns pointer to PTE with pointer to its PTE table lock (not taken) and the value of its pmd entry, or returns NULL if no PTE table;
+	maps PTE, returns pointer to PTE with pointer to its PTE table lock (not taken) and the woke value of its pmd entry, or returns NULL if no PTE table;
  - pte_offset_map()
 	maps PTE, returns pointer to PTE, or returns NULL if no PTE table;